peter-leonov/type-predicate-generator/README.md

-# TypeScript Type Predicates Generator
+# TypeScript Type Predicate Generator

+A.k.a type guard generator.

 ## About

-A TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) generator that produces strictly type safe readable and extremely fast TypeScript code.
+A TypeScript [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) generator that produces strictly type safe readable and extremely fast TypeScript code.

-Also known as type guard generator.
+Yep, the type predicates it generates are themselves strictly type checked by TS that guarantees that the checked value satisfies the expected type.

+## Status

+Alpha.
+Most of the key distinctive features are proven to work, but some essential features are still be missing (see [Known Limitations](#known-limitations)).

 ## Run